Along with fats and carbohydrates, protein is an essential building block and macro-nutrient for living a long and healthy life!

 Protein is an essential building block for muscle growth and is crucial for muscle repair and maintenance.
-As a complete protein containing all essential amino acids and delivering one of the highest amounts of protein per serve of any plant-based protein - hemp is a great choice for building muscle.
+As a complete protein containing all essential amino acids and delivering one of the highest amounts of protein per serve of any plant-based protein powder - hemp is a great choice for building muscle.

 Furthermore - the high concentrations of essential fatty acids, carbohydrates, fibre, vitamins and minerals all contribute to stronger immunity, less inflammation, sustained energy, cell repair and muscle synthesis which means you'll train longer and harder while also recovering better and generally staying healthier!